Bricktech2000/Notes/notes/sleep.md

 ### recommended hours of sleep by age

-- teenagers: $8 - 10$ hours
+- teenagers: $8 \dots 10$ hours
-- adults: $7 - 9$ hours
+- adults: $7 \dots 9$ hours

 ### naps

-naps should be 0-20 minutes in length. enough to get into stage-2 sleep, which boosts memory and creativity.
+naps should be $0 \dots 20$ minutes in length. enough to get into stage-2 sleep, which boosts memory and creativity.

-naps longer than 90 minutes will make it more difficult to fall asleep at night
+naps longer than $90$ minutes will make it more difficult to fall asleep at night

 ### sleep inertia